nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Regift](https://github.com/matthewpalmer/Regift) - Simple tool that can add and icon overlay with app version to your iOS app icon.
 - [Fluent UI Apple](https://github.com/microsoft/fluentui-apple) - UIKit and AppKit controls for building native Microsoft experiences.
 - [Flexer](https://github.com/ChimeHQ/Flexer) - Lexing library for Swift.
+- [Markup](https://github.com/SwiftDocOrg/Markup) - Swift package for working with HTML, XML, and other markup languages, based on libxml2.

 ## Other (not lib)